Former UW captain Ed Cunningham resigns as ESPN broadcaster, citing football’s effects on the brain

 Ed Cunningham, a former Husky and Seahawk, tells The New York Times: “I take full ownership of my alignment with the sport.
 I can just no longer be in that cheerleader’s spot.”

-Former Washington center Ed Cunningham, a captain of the Huskies’ 1991 national-championships, has resigned as an ESPN college football analyst because of his long-term concerns over players’ heathy and safety.
+Former Washington center Ed Cunningham, a captain of the Huskies’ 1991 national-championship team, has resigned as an ESPN college football analyst because of his long-term concerns over players’ heathy and safety.

-In an interview with The New York Times, Cunningham said: “In its current state, there are some real dangers — broken limbs, wear and tear.
+In an emotional interview with The New York Times, Cunningham said: “In its current state, there are some real dangers — broken limbs, wear and tear.
 But the real crux of this is that I just don’t think the game is safe for the brain.
 To me, it’s unacceptable.”

 Cunningham has spent 20 years as a broadcaster for ESPN and ABC.